 Fibre-optic broadband is available to millions of UK households.
 If you’re in an urban area, you’ve got a very good chance of being able to get it.
 Rural areas are less well-served.

 If you reside out of town and out of range of fibre broadband providers, don't despair.
 You may still be able to get a fast connection over standard ADSL broadband networks.
-Headline speeds on some of the UK's quickest ADSL home broadband products are an impressive 16Mbps.
+Average speeds on ADSL are roughly 10Mbps.

 Can you get super-fast broadband?
 Check your availability with our postcode checker.